Schools in the Kitchen operates during term time on Mondays to Thursdays, commencing at 9am and finishing at approximately 12:30pm (3.5 hours).

 FareShare Schools in the Kitchen program offers four main areas of focus in relation to further learning:

-At sometime during the past year 4 million Australians have at experienced food insecurity.
+At sometime during the past year five million Australians have experienced food insecurity.
 This unit looks at who is most at risk and the reasons why and also the benefits to both the individual and society from everyone being well nourished.
 This focus area explores who is going without in our society and what we can do to assist.

 This unit follows food from the paddock to our plates and explores the reasons why food is lost at each stage of this journey, the negative impacts this loss has on the environment and how redirecting some of this food to feed those in need can help address some of the major challenges we face as a society.
 We also explore what we can do on both a personal and a community level to help reduce food waste.